Visions from the Spiral Generator

 Visions from the Spiral Generator is the fourth full-length album by Swedish progressive/folk metal band Vintersorg.
 It was released on 24 June 2002.
-This album saw a drastic shift in style in the band that was foreshadowed on the band's prior album, Cosmic Genesis.
-The lyrics continued to be mixed between English and Swedish, and the music continued to be even more progressive and technical, moving farther away from the band's original folk influences.
+This album saw a drastic shift in style of the band that was foreshadowed on their prior album, Cosmic Genesis.
+The lyrics remained mixed between English and Swedish, and the music continued to be even more progressive and technical, moving further away from the band's original folk influences.